 Japan is finally here, and Forza Horizon 6 delivers exactly what you hoped

 Forza Horizon 6 launches on May 19, 2026, for Xbox Series X|S and PC, with Early Access beginning May 15 for Premium Edition owners.
-Playground Games has set the sixth entry in Japan, and after hands-on time with an early build, it's safe to say the location alone justifies the excitement.
-The map is varied in a way Horizon 5's Mexico never quite managed, the new gameplay features are genuinely useful rather than cosmetic, and there's enough new content to make the jump from Forza Horizon 5 feel worthwhile.
+Playground Games has set the sixth entry in Japan, and after spending time with an early build, the location alone justifies the excitement.
+The map has more variety than Horizon 5's Mexico ever managed, the new gameplay features actually matter instead of feeling cosmetic, and there's enough fresh content to make the jump from Forza Horizon 5 worthwhile.
 Here's everything you need to know before you hit the road.

 The full Japan open world map